dtmtec/massive/README.md

 [1]: https://travis-ci.org/dtmtec/massive.png
 [2]: http://travis-ci.org/dtmtec/massive

-Massive gives you a basic infrastructure to parallelize processing of large files and/or data using Resque, Redis and MongoDB.
+Massive gives you a basic infrastructure to parallelize processing of large files and/or data using ActiveJob, Redis and MongoDB.

 ## Installation